AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/ad-settings-microsoft-responsive.md

 **[!UICONTROL Images]:** Up to 15 JPEG or PNG images for the ad.
 Include at least one image with a 1.91:1 aspect ratio.
 See the permitted aspect rations and dimensions for [audience ad images](https://help.ads.microsoft.com/#apex/ads/en/56912/0).

-For audience ads, [!DNL Microsoft® Advertising] automatically crops this image for all possible aspect ratios.
+For audience ads, [!DNL Microsoft Advertising] automatically crops this image for all possible aspect ratios.

 <!-- Instructions -->